How to Budget and Save Money on a Low Income

 - Compare energy providers

-- Apply for concessions
+- Check eligibility for concessions or rebates

 - Monitor heating and cooling usage

-- Buying generic brands
+- Buying generic or store brands

 - Reducing food waste

-- Use public transport concessions
+- Using public transport concessions

-- Plan trips efficiently
+- Planning trips efficiently

-- Maintain vehicles to reduce long-term costs
+- Maintaining vehicles regularly to reduce long-term repair costs

 - Review account fees